Skip to content

 // Update integration endpoints

-// Disable email deliverability
+// Verify email deliverability is 'System email only'

 // Create test data